-As mentioned earlier, not all accounts have the option of adding affiliate links to their TikTok bio, and it is not possible to embed clickable affiliate links in your TikTok videos.
+As mentioned earlier, not all accounts have the option of adding affiliate links in their TikTok bio, and it’s not possible to embed clickable affiliate links in your TikTok videos.

 But there are some ways to get around it and leverage your organic traffic for affiliate sales:

 - Add a URL leading back to your other social profiles

 - Link to a bridge page or landing page in your profile

 - Promote promo or coupon codes in your videos